Home

 Warning: Undefined variable $post_id in /home/webpages/lima-city/booktips/wordpress_de-2022-03-17-33f52d/wp-content/themes/fast-press/single.php on line 26

-Be taught , Study to Communicate Persian / Farsi Fast: for Newbies: Lesson 2: Greeting - New Persian words , , QOfu6LJR9Tw , https://www.youtube.com/watch?v=QOfu6LJR9Tw , https://i.ytimg.com/vi/QOfu6LJR9Tw/hqdefault.jpg , 119830 , 5.00 , "Learn to Speak Persian / Farsi Fast" course.
-In this course you will learn Persian right from scratch, with my special ... , 1396575484 , 2014-04-04 03:38:04 , 00:06:08 , UCYRyoX3ru_BfMiXVCGgRS6w , Reza Nazari , 938 , , [vid_tags] , https://www.youtubepp.com/watch?v=QOfu6LJR9Tw , [ad_2] , [ad_1] , https://www.youtube.com/watch?v=QOfu6LJR9Tw, #Study #Converse #Persian #Farsi #Quick #Freshmen #Lesson #Greeting #Persian #phrases [publish_date]
+Learn , Be taught to Speak Persian / Farsi Quick: for Newbies: Lesson 2: Greeting - New Persian words , , QOfu6LJR9Tw , https://www.youtube.com/watch?v=QOfu6LJR9Tw , https://i.ytimg.com/vi/QOfu6LJR9Tw/hqdefault.jpg , 119830 , 5.00 , "Learn to Speak Persian / Farsi Fast" course.
+On this course you're going to be taught Persian right from scratch, with my special ... , 1396575484 , 2014-04-04 03:38:04 , 00:06:08 , UCYRyoX3ru_BfMiXVCGgRS6w , Reza Nazari , 938 , , [vid_tags] , https://www.youtubepp.com/watch?v=QOfu6LJR9Tw , [ad_2] , [ad_1] , https://www.youtube.com/watch?v=QOfu6LJR9Tw, #Be taught #Converse #Persian #Farsi #Quick #Inexperienced persons #Lesson #Greeting #Persian #phrases [publish_date]

 Quelle: [source_domain]